The Shrimping Page

 2 May 2005

-A Solenette, Buglossidium luteum, and a Plaice in the shrimp push-net off Southwick, but there were only ten Brown Shrimps on the low neaps.
+A Sand Sole, Pegusa lascaris, and a Plaice in the shrimp push-net off Southwick, but there were only ten Brown Shrimps on the low neaps.
 This is a very poor shrimping return for April or May.
-However, these two fish have not been knowing caught before whilst shrimping or rockpooling, so this was a successful outing.
+However, these two fish have not been knowingly caught before whilst shrimping or rockpooling, so this was a successful outing.

 The calm sea was deceptive, the rolling waves were being enjoyed by apprentice surfers